brugal/wolfcamql/README-wolfcam.txt

   setting cg_*Font (ex: cg_drawFpsFont) to "" will use whatever the default font set in hud config quakelive font available as "fontimage"

+  cg_*WideScreen cvars to control widescreen placement similar to quake live.
+See the section for cg_wideScreen

 -----------------------------------------------------------

 * cg_scoreBoardStyle 0: like quakelive, 1 (default): switches the model icon for their best weapon icon, also prepends their accuracy before name,  2: switches model icon for country flags, also prepends their accuracy before name